 How and where can you get Lufthansa rubber ducks?

 How do you actually get your hands on one of Lufthansa’s first class ducks?
 You’ll need to visit the First Class Terminal Frankfurt, or any of Lufthansa’s First Class Lounges in Frankfurt or Munich.
-In order to access those, you’ll generally need to be flying in Lufthansa or SWISS first class, or you’ll need Lufthansa’s uber-elite HON Circle status.
+In order to access those, you’ll generally need to be flying in Lufthansa first class or SWISS first class, or you’ll need Lufthansa’s uber-elite HON Circle status.

 Don’t worry, you don’t need to take a bath to actually get a rubber duck.
 Instead, the lounge attendants (referred to as PAs, or personal assistants, because of how attentively they look after your travel plans) will be happy to offer you one.
 I know it might sound weird, but just ask them, as they’re very used to it.
 “Hey, could I have one of those ducks?”